mitul-garg/portfolio/README.md

 [Visit Now!](https://mitulgarg.live)

+> This is an older version of the portfolio.
+The new portfolio is under development with optimized features & updated UI

 ## Overview

 The Portfolio comprises of various sections including Opensource Contributions displayed beautifully using [react-chartjs-2](https://www.npmjs.com/package/react-chartjs-2), Projects, Blogs, Contact Form, etc